Wild bergamot, Monarda fistulosa

 Growing conditions:

 Wild bergamot grows best in full sun but can also grow in partial sun.
-It is very adaptable to soil (sand to clay) and moisture conditions (medium-wet to dry) but thrives best in dry, neutral to basic limestone soil.
+It is very adaptable to soil (sand to clay) and moisture conditions (medium-wet to dry), but thrives best in neutral to basic limestone soil.
 To avoid mildew, the plant needs a sunny spot with good airflow and should not be crowded.
-Mildew on bergamot leaves is hard to avoid at the end of the season but really doesn't harm the plant.
+Mildew on bergamot leaves is hard to avoid at the end of the season, but it really doesn't harm the plant.

 .